LyndexTech/lydex-Project/README.md

 3. MongoDB database structure and script uploaded.

 Updates on Sep.21
-1. MongoDB code new version updated.
+1. MongoDB code new version updated, please check version 4 for the newest version.